scottstanfield/fastcut/readme.md

 written in Python; this one is C++.

-This repo exists to wrap a Makefile and installion for Mac and Linux around the original source from [this single file](https://github.com/Tenchumaru/home/blob/master/src/csvcut.cc)
+This repo exists to wrap a Makefile and installion for Mac and Linux around the original source from [@tenchumaru](https://github.com/Tenchumaru/home/blob/master/src/csvcut.cc)